Rapper ‘Boosie’ to be released on bond after San Diego arrest

 U.S. District Judge Cathy Ann Bencivengo agreed with the defense, saying that, while she was concerned about the threats, did not believe Hatch to be a flight risk or pose a danger to the community.

-The rapper pleaded not guilty Thursday to one count of Possession of a Firearm and Ammunition, as it relates to a law prohibiting convicted felons of shipping, transporting, possessing or receiving a firearm in interstate commerce.
+The rapper pleaded not guilty Thursday to one count of Possession of a Firearm and Ammunition, as it relates to a law prohibiting convicted felons from shipping, transporting, possessing, or receiving a firearm in interstate commerce.
 His trial is set to begin on July 28.

-He is eligible for release on the $100,000 bond, under conditions that he undergo regular drug testing, remain in the United States and and avoid all contact with his security guard.
+He is eligible for release on the $100,000 bond, under conditions that he undergoes regular drug testing, remains in the United States, and avoids all contact with his security guard.

 Hatch has had previous run-ins with the law, according to Nexstar’s BRProud, including a five-year stint in a Louisiana prison before being released in March 2014.